 Targeting Mulloway at Barwon Heads

-Mulloway AKA Jewfish are a prized catch that sits on the top of many Victorian angler’s bucket lists.
-A stunning fish with a large mouth and distinctive silver or bronze color.
-Patience and dedication are required to catch the elusive Mulloway which can reach up to 1.8 meters and 60 kilos.
-The minimum legal size is 60cm with a daily bag limit of 5 over legal size.
-Live baits are a top choice when targeting mulloways such as mullet, salmon, and whiting.
+Mulloway, AKA Jewfish, is a prized catch that sits on the top of many Victorian anglers’ bucket lists.
+A stunning fish with a large mouth and distinctive silver or bronze colour.
+Patience and dedication are required to catch the elusive Mulloway, which can reach up to 1.8 meters and 60 kilos.
+The minimum legal size is 60cm, with a daily bag limit of 5 over the legal size.
+Live baits such as mullet, salmon, and whiting are a top choice when targeting mulloways.
 Pinning them behind the neck to allow the bait to swim freely.
 Other staple dead baits can include pilchard, trevally, garfish, prawns, chicken & squid.
-A running sinker rig to a single 5/0 – 8/0 hook or a double snelled hook to present the bait nicely.
+A running sinker rig to a single 5/0 – 8/0 hook or a double-snelled hook to present the bait nicely.
 Soft plastics between 80mm and 100mm are also a great option.
 Good options include flick baits, shads, paddle tails and grubz.
-You can also purchase pre-made rigs and swimbaits which are designed to imitate a fish in its surrounding such as a mullet.
+You can also purchase pre-made rigs and swimbaits, such as mullets, which are designed to imitate a fish in its surroundings.

 Targeting Snapper at Barwon Heads